The above video is Weapons of Mass Destruction, Pt. 1., by Michael Voris. Excerpts follow, with his words in blue.

 This is a rather interesting scenario (to put it very mildly).
 The Catholic worshiper at a Novus Ordo Mass has just gone up to receive Jesus Himself in the Eucharist, yet somehow simultaneously this is not "authentic Catholic worship" and the same person's faith has "been damaged" -- and the entire surrounding (with nefarious "behind the scenes" shenanigans) is a "possible detriment" to his or her faith?
 This is as convoluted as it is outrageous.
 If Jesus is truly, substantially present and has been received by us, what in the world is "un-Catholic" about that?
 What is lacking?

 I guess Voris thinks there are things more important than the Lord of the universe physically coming to us and becoming one with us in Holy Communion.
 Talk about messed-up priorities!
-Like the Pharisees of old, he is hung up on particular formulas and wording (that are fully, wholly accepted by Holy Mother Church), and in so doing misses the very essence of the whole thing: just like the Pharisees, about whom Jesus said: "you tithe mint and dill and cummin, and have neglected the weightier matters of the law, justice and mercy and faith" (Matthew 23:23) and "You blind guides, straining out a gnat and swallowing a camel!"
+He's hung up on particular formulas and wording (that are fully, wholly accepted by Holy Mother Church), and in so doing misses the very essence of the whole thing: just like the Pharisees, about whom Jesus said: "you tithe mint and dill and cummin, and have neglected the weightier matters of the law, justice and mercy and faith" (Matthew 23:23) and "You blind guides, straining out a gnat and swallowing a camel!"
 (Matthew 23:24).

 34:21 "In short, the prayer, the public worship of the New Mass; the question is: is it more Protestant or more Catholic?
 That is a very, very key question."